Blond Bombshell Hailey Clauson Shows Off Spectacular Figure In White Lingerie

 “Beauty and class in the same pick.
 Wow,” another fan added.

 As those who follow Clauson on Instagram will know, she had remained quite active during the COVID-19 quarantine.
-As The Inquisitr has previously written, she recently shared a photo that showed her lying on the floor with her legs up in the air.
+As The Inquisitr has previously revealed, she recently shared a photo that showed her lying on the floor with her legs up in the air.
 Clauson wore a pair of white knee-high socks and black sneakers that had matching black laces.
 She added a white crop top to the look, flashing a hint of her toned tummy in the image as well.